bstadie/bstadie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am interested in developing machine intelligence.
-My research sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
-My most recent paper, [Invariance Through Inference](https://invariance-through-inference.github.io/), provides a good overview of this setting.
+This research sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
+My recent paper, [Invariance Through Inference](https://invariance-through-inference.github.io/), provides a good overview of this setting.
 For more thoughts on generalization, see also my recent papers on [planning in robotics](https://sites.google.com/view/latent-landmarks/) and [causal inference](https://arxiv.org/pdf/1808.07804.pdf).

 &nbsp;